gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 queries, and mixing them on a single server can degrade performance due to excessive trashing of caches.

-Don't rely on database migrations being fast, your application code should be able to handle the database in the "pre-migration", "post-migration", and "during-migration" states.
+Don't rely on database migrations being fast.
+Your application code should be able to handle the database in the "pre-migration", "post-migration", and "during-migration" states.
 For example, to add a new column you'd have the following steps: